WHAT WOULD IT FEEL LIKE TO BE FREE?

-Mary Vance, N.C., is our resident holistic nutritionist and participates in our online group to answer questions throughout the course as well as the coaching call during the nutrition week.
+Mary Vance, N.C., is our resident holistic nutritionist and participates in a live Q&A session to answer students questions during Week 5.
 Mary runs the blog MaryVanceNC and has worked extensively with clients one-on-one.
 She is an expert in understanding what physiological deficiencies lead to addiction, what happens physiologically after using alcohol for extended periods of time and what happens when we stop.
 Mary helps participants understand and address common issues in recovery like sugar addiction, insomnia, and weight gain, and helps students understand how to get their optimal health back through food, supplementation, and lifestyle changes.

 Annie Grace, Author This Naked Mind.
 How To Get HAPPY About Quitting.